Man pronounces triple talaq to wife on phone

 The wife stated that the incident occurred from June 17 to August 14, 2023, and that she was mentally and physically harassed by the accused.
 Mehtab had beaten her frequently, and the sister-in-law had abused and assaulted her and outraged her modesty, she alleged.

-A complaint was filed by Kashish Mehtab Ansari, 23, and a case was lodged under section 498 (A), 323, 354, 504, 34 of the Indian Penal Code and under the relevant section of Protection of Muslim Women Rights.
+A complaint was filed by the 27-year-old woman and a case was lodged under section 498 (A), 323, 354, 504, 34 of the Indian Penal Code and under the relevant section of Protection of Muslim Women Rights.

 “The victim approached us about the incident.
 Upon taking cognizance, we booked a case against them.
 No arrest has been made so far.
 We have issued a 41 (A) notice to the accused to appear at the police station,” said Anand Rathod, police sub-inspector, Bhoiwada police station.